RESOStandards/transport/proposals/rcp-035-single-feeds.md

 # Section 3: Certification

-If the `FeedType` field is present on a data resource or the `Fields` metadata resource, it must be of type Open Mutli Enum String.
+If the `FeedTypes` field is present on a data resource or the `Fields` metadata resource, it must be of type Open Mutli Enum String.

 <br /><br />